EtienneMiret/sass-gradle-plugin/README.md

 ### In a multi-projects build

-You can apply this plugin to several subprojects of a multi-projects build.
+You can apply this plugin to a multi-projects build.
+If only one subproject need it, just apply it to said subproject.
+Otherwise, apply it to the root project, or to a common ancestor of all subprojects that need it.
 See [samples/multi-projects](samples/multi-projects/build.gradle).

 ### Watching for changes